OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Nuggets Are Really Powerful.md

 Back to Nuggets, which are really powerful:

 - Nuggets live in the open.
 They are open content.
-- These Nuggets live on Github (for now), which gives us several features:
+- These Nuggets live on Github (for now), which gives us several capabilities:
 	- Every change is tracked and available through Github's version-control features.
 	- We can improve each Nugget over time, as a social document, via Github's [[Fork and Pull]] method.
 - Because they are hypertexts, Nuggets can be woven into their context with links and more.
 - Those links can include:
+	- Metadata!
+	- Broader context
 		- Further reading
-	- Broader context
+		- Relevant Thoughts in Jerry's Brain
 	- Parallel versions of the same Nugget
 		- in different languages
 		- in different levels of difficulty
+		- with more (or less) explanation or examples
 		- in different modes or media
+			- as a slide in a presentation
+			- as a segment of video
+			- as a graphic novel or animation
 		- published in mainstream media
+		- in other NeoBooks
+	- Conversations
+		- In-place chat or comments
+		- Communities and conversations you can join now
+	- Get more involved
+		- Improve this Nugget: offer edits
+		- Use this Nugget in your own NeoBook
+		- Fork this Nugget and make it your own
 		- Source data, with analytic tools
 		- Resources to take action
-	- In-place chat or comments
-	- Communities and conversations you can join now
-	- Metadata!
 	- Software that instantiates what the Nuggets say
 		- (compare to how GPTs might do this; add page about GPTs; Emily Bender tweet)
-	- Other NeoBooks this Nugget is in (or narratives, etc)
+	- Chatbots that let you talk to this and other Nuggets
 	- Prompts for GPT
 - As social documents, nuggets contribute to [[Collective Intelligence]].
 - Nuggets are [composable](https://en.wikipedia.org/wiki/Composability) They are reusable in other narratives or NeoBooks.
+- A wish: A memorable trope (like Cut, Copy Paste, Undo) that helps us orient ourselves to all these possibilities.